Studying at Cambridge

 Food characteristics

-• Foods of indeterminate shape tend to be associated with larger errors and liquids with smaller errors, otherwise there are no consistent observations
+1. Foods of indeterminate shape tend to be associated with larger errors and liquids with smaller errors, otherwise, there are no consistent observations.

-• Larger portion sizes appear more difficult to measure than small portion sizes
+2. Larger portion sizes appear to be more difficult to measure than small portion sizes.

 Individual characteristics

-The following individual characteristics can influence estimation of portion size [29, 41]:
+The following individual characteristics can influence the estimation of portion size [12,1]:

-• Perception - the individual’s ability to relate an amount of food which is present in reality to the amount depicted in a photograph
+1. Perception - the individual’s ability to relate an amount of food present in reality to the amount depicted in a photograph.

-• Conceptualisation - the ability of an individual to make a mental construction of an amount which is not present in reality and to relate that to a photograph
+2. Conceptualisation - the ability of an individual to make a mental construction of an amount not present in reality and to relate that to a photograph.

-• Memory - which affects the precision of the conceptualisation process
+3. Memory - which affects the precision of the conceptualisation process.

-• Women have on occasion been shown to provide better estimates than men; this is likely due to their greater role in food preparation
+4. Women have, on occasion, been shown to provide better estimates than men; this is likely due to their greater role in food preparation.

-• Training of the respondents might reduce the error incurred
+5. Training of the respondents might reduce the incurred error.

 What is misreporting?